ppy/osu-wiki/wiki/Ranking_Criteria/en.md

 ### Rules
 - **No two hit objects can be placed on the same tick** This includes hit circles, starts and ends of sliders, and starts and ends of spinners. osu!mania maps are exempt from this.
-- **There must not be any obscene imagery in the background/storyboard/video content.** This includes nudity, near-nudity, sexual references, violence, drug abuse, etc. Keep things PG, suitable for ages 12+.
+- **There must not be any obscene imagery in the background/storyboard/video content.** This includes nudity, near-nudity, sexual references, violence, drug abuse, etc. Keep things PG (suitable for ages 12+).
 Images should be on a level that can be displayed on all-audience TV, on public signage, and of nature that does not require censoring in any country.
 - **There must not be any unused files or 0-byte files in the map's folder.** 0-byte files prevent other files in a map's folder from properly uploading.
 Automatically generated `.thumb` files are the only exceptions.
-- **Do not edit the `.osu` file to modify difficulty settings or insert break times in ways that are unintended for each respective game mode.** Other `.osu` file edits such as stack leniency, slider velocity, skinning settings, etc are acceptable.
+- **Do not edit the `.osu` file to modify difficulty settings or insert break times in ways that are unintended for each respective game-mode.** Other `.osu` file edits such as stack leniency, slider velocity, skinning settings, etc are acceptable.
-- **osu! difficulties must convert to other game modes without breaking star rating/performance points.** In certain cases, a `.osu` file can be formatted improperly, causing converted difficulties to incorrectly display star rating and reward inaccurate performance points.
+- **osu! difficulties must convert to other game-modes without breaking star rating/performance points.** In certain cases, a `.osu` file can be formatted improperly, causing converted difficulties to incorrectly display star rating and reward inaccurate performance points.

 ### Guidelines
 - **Letterboxing and countdown options should be consistent between difficulties of a mapset.**
 - **Slider tick rate should not be modified through the `.osu` file.** Most custom values result in unsnapped slider ticks, however tick rates 0.5, 1.333, and 1.5 have practical use and can be applied only when they fit a song more appropriately than standard tick rates.
 - **Kiai should start on a sound in the music.** Doing so otherwise causes the kiai flash to feel unrelated to the song.
-- **Maps should not surpass a score of 2.147 billion with any mod combination or game mode conversion.** Scores are not calculated properly past this value.
+- **Maps should not surpass a score of 2.147 billion with any mod combination or game-mode conversion.** Scores are not calculated properly past this value.
 If the score limit is not reasonably achievable however (e.g. a HDHRDTFL SS play on a six star map), it may be ranked.

 ## Mapset

 ### Rules

 -	**Single-mode mapsets must form a reasonable spread.** This spread must comply with its respective mode's difficulty-specific Ranking Criteria.
--	**Hybrid mapsets without osu! difficulties must form a reasonable spread for each included game mode.** This spread must comply with the osu! difficulty-specific Ranking Criteria.
+-	**Hybrid mapsets without osu! difficulties must form a reasonable spread for each included game-mode.** This spread must comply with the osu! difficulty-specific Ranking Criteria.
 -	**If a hybrid mapset includes osu! difficulties...**
     -	**...the osu! difficulties must form a reasonable spread.** This spread must comply with the osu! difficulty-specific Ranking Criteria.
-    -	**...converted difficulties must form a reasonable spread.** For example, a mapset with Easy and Normal osu!standard difficulties and an Insane osu!catch difficulty is not permitted.
+    -	**...converted difficulties must form a reasonable spread.** For example, a mapset with Easy and Normal osu! difficulties and an Insane osu!catch difficulty is not permitted.
 One or more additional difficulties may need to be added to fill the gap.
     -	**...any two or more osu!taiko, osu!mania, or osu!catch difficulties must be arranged in a reasonable spread.**
 -   **Mapsets must have a minimum drain time of 30 seconds.**
 -	**If the drain time of a map is...**
-    -	**...lower than 3:30, the lowest difficulty of each included game mode cannot be harder than a Normal.** Because osu!mania does not have a difficulty-specific Ranking Criteria yet, an osu!mania mapset's Normal difficulty is defined as a difficulty below 2.00 stars.
+    -	**...lower than 3:30, the lowest difficulty of each included game-mode cannot be harder than a Normal.** Because osu!mania does not have a difficulty-specific Ranking Criteria yet, an osu!mania mapset's Normal difficulty is defined as a difficulty below 2.00 stars.
 For hybrid mapsets that include osu! difficulties, the additional modes’ lowest difficulties cannot be harder than a Hard.
-    -	**...lower than 4:15, the lowest difficulty of each included game mode cannot be harder than a Hard.**
+    -	**...between 3:30 and 4:15, the lowest difficulty of each included game-mode cannot be harder than a Hard.**
-    -	**...lower than 5:00, the lowest difficulty of each included game mode cannot be harder than an Insane.**
+    -	**...between 4:15 and 5:00, the lowest difficulty of each included game-mode cannot be harder than an Insane.**
-    -	**...anything else, the mapset is exempt from reasonable spread rules.**
+    -	**...anything higher, the mapset is exempt from reasonable spread rules.**

   Difficulties lower than the hardest difficulty of a mapset can use their play time as a metric instead of drain time, but their drain time must be equal to at least 80% of their play time.
 (Not applicable to difficulties below 30 seconds of drain time.)
-Judgement regarding the suitability of gameplay elements used for any lowest difficulty Hard and Insane difficulties is up to the Beatmap Nominators and Quality Assurance Team for the corresponding game modes.
+Judgement regarding the suitability of gameplay elements used for any lowest difficulty Hard and Insane difficulties is up to the Beatmap Nominators and Quality Assurance Team for the corresponding game-modes.

 -   **Difficulty names in a set must be clearly progressive and accurately indicating of their respective difficulties, excluding:**
     - The highest difficulty.